To: Laurie Gogh, traditionally published author of several books, including Kite Strings of the Southern Cross: A Woman's Travel Odyssey

 The irony is that now that brain surgeon really could dash off a “book” in a of couple months, click “publish” on

 a Amazon, and he’s off signing books at the bookstore.
 Laurie, can we link to where Amazon provides this service? lol Just like Margaret Atwood, he’s a “published” author.
 Who cares if his book is something that his grade nine teacher might have wanted to crumple into the trash?
 It’s a “published” book.
 Laurie, perhaps we can give this a little rethink?
-I think I read that most self-published books sell much less than a 100 copies.
-I doubt a bookstore would automatically share their valuable resources with just anyone, self-published or traditional.
-So, it might seem that a popular author such as yourself is uninformed and writing with an ink made from sour grapes.
+Most self-published books sell much less than a 100 copies.
+I doubt a bookstore would automatically share their valuable time and space with just anyone, self-published or traditional.
+So, let's give this paragraph a little thinkie, shall we?
+The appearance of being uninformed and writing with an ink made of sour grapes: no thank you!

 And, when something is badly written, do we toss/throw/dump it into the trash or do we crumple it and then throw it into the trash?
 And, what do we do if the amateurish writing is digital, like an ebook or an online article?